contains the active ingredient celecoxib

 What it looks like

-CELAXIB 100 mg: A blue opaque cap and white opaque body, hard-shell gelatin capsule
+CELAXIB 100 mg: A No. 4, blue cap/white body, opaque, hard-shell gelatin capsule filled

+with white to off-white powder.
+Axially printed with MYLAN over CE 100 in black ink.

+The 100 mg capsules come in blister packs of 60.

+CELAXIB 200 mg: A No. 2, light brown/white body, opaque, hard-shell gelatin capsule

 filled with white to off-white powder.
-The capsule is axially printed with "MYLAN"

-over "CE 100" in black ink on the cap and body.
-The 100 mg capsules come in blister

-CELAXIB 200 mg: A light brown opaque cap and white opaque body, hard-shell gelatin

-capsule filled with white to off-white powder.
-The capsule is axially printed with
+Axially printed with MYLAN over CE 200 in black

 CELAXIB 100 mg contains 100 mg of celecoxib as the active ingredient per capsule.